atomicptr/tmplr/README.md

 You could also create a template like this "\[controllerName\]Controller.php" which would also match for "IndexController" to make even more precise templates

+## Meta template variables

+tmplr also has some extra template variables that you don't have to specify like:

+- \_cwd - The current working directory
+- \_path - The absolute path of your new file, e.g. pkg/cli/test.go will use "/home/YOURNAME/dev/tmplr/pkg/cli/test.go" here
+- \_dirname - The name of the directory the new file is in, e.g. pkg/cli/test.go will use "cli" here
+- \_filename - The name of the file, e.g. pkg/cli/test.go will use "test.go" here

 ## Name

 tmplr comes from a mixture of template and Templar and is also supposed to be pronounced "Templar".